latestchatty/webchatty/doc/webchatty-api.md

 Error code | Description
 --- | ---
 `ERR_SERVER` | Unexpected error.
-Could be a communications failure, Shacknews outage, exception, etc.  The client did not do anything wrong.
+Could be a communications failure, server outage, exception, etc.  The client did not do anything wrong.
 `ERR_ARGUMENT` | Invalid argument.
 The client passed an argument value that violates a documented constraint.
 The client contains a bug.

 ### Client Implementation Guide